rackerlabs/rackspace-how-to/content/rackspace-email/edit-dns-in-the-cloud-office-control-panel.md

     <img src="{% asset_path rackspace-email/edit-dns-in-the-cloud-office-control-panel/rackspace_dns_setup.png %}" />

-    Warning: Changes to your DNS will impact other services tied to your domain such as website hosting.
+    Warning: Changes to your DNS will impact other services tied to your domain such as website hosting and will cause service disruption if not performed properly.

 5. Once you have completed your edits, click **Save**.